 - Streaming Platform: HBO Max

 The original movie of Mad Max showed us a crumbling society that collapsed in the future.
 George Miller’s sequel to this one shows amazing stunts and great choreography.
-The production design was changed for this movie.
+However, the production design was changed for this movie.

 In this one, Max is seen helping a community to fight against a gang of deadly people- Humungous (played by Kjell Nilsson).
 The Road Warrior is among the most copied film of this decade.